← Back to ResourcesBreed Guides

 Why does my Greyhound's bloodwork look abnormal?

-Greyhound reference ranges are dramatically different from average dog ranges, and an inexperienced vet may misdiagnose normal Greyhound results as polycythemia (high RBC) or leukopenia (low WBC).
+Greyhound reference ranges are far different from average dog ranges.
+An inexperienced vet may misread normal Greyhound results as polycythemia (high RBC) or leukopenia (low WBC).
 If your vet flags any of these, ask whether they used Greyhound-specific reference ranges before accepting the diagnosis.

 Lab ValueGreyhound NormalAverage Dog Normal